LET’S SORT IT OUT!

 Subscribe to the Green and Go service!

-Please don’t put turf, soil, compost, bricks, stone or rubble, wood, including fence panels, supports and furniture, food waste, including fruit, vegetables and peelings in this bin.
+Please don’t put turf, soil, compost, bricks, stone or rubble, wood, fence panels, supports, furniture, or food waste, including fruit, vegetables, and peelings in this bin.

 For cardboard and paper waste: